 Part of an ambitious project undertaken by the Venetians, the hill of Palamidi is located in the south of Nafplio.
 According to ancient Greek mythology, Palamidis was the mythical son of Nauplius.
-Archaeological investigation on the hill found ruins from different time-periods but the impressive fortress of the 18th century outshines everything else.
+Archaeological investigation on the hill found ruins from different time periods but the impressive fortress of the 18th century outshines everything else.

-A typical baroque in style fortress, Palamidi overlooks the Argolic Gulf, the city of Nafplio and its open plains.
+A typical baroque in style fortress, Palamidi overlooks the Argolic Gulf, the city of Nafplio, and its open plains.
 The Ottomans after a long siege succeeded in capturing the castle only to be replaced by the Greeks in 1822.
-This location remained to be part of the military life of the city, operating as State prison.
+This location remained to be part of the military life of the city, operating as a State prison.

 The famous hero of the Greek War of Independence Theodoros Kolokotronis was held captive in the bastion of Miltiades for a short period of time.
 Today, the visitor has the opportunity to explore the fortress by following the over one-thousand-steps snaky trail leading to the highest point of the castle.